-When will my Vantage SIPP be tested against the lifetime allowance?
+When will my HL SIPP be tested against the Lifetime Allowance?

-Your Vantage SIPP funds will be tested against the lifetime allowance at the following times:
+Your HL SIPP funds will be tested against the Lifetime Allowance at the following times:

 - When you take certain lump sum payments (including an UFPLS) from your SIPP before age 75.